Tilt-driven antiferroelectricity in PbZrO$_3$

 Antiferroelectricity is a state of matter that has so far eluded a clear-cut definition.
 Even in the best-known material realization, PbZrO$_3$, the physical nature of the driving force towards an antipolar order has not been settled yet.
 Here, by building a Landau-like continuum Hamiltonian from first-principles via an exact long-wave approach, we reconcile the existing theories in terms of a single physical mechanism.
 In particular, we find that a formerly overlooked trilinear coupling between tilts, tilt gradients and polarization provides a surprisingly accurate description of the energetics and structure of the antiferroelectric ground state of PbZrO$_3$.
 We discuss the relevance of our findings to other ferrielectric and incommensurate polar structures that were recently observed in perovskites.

 Antiferroelectric (AFE) materials have received increasing attention recently, both for their potential applications (e.g. in energy storage) and their fundamental interest \cite{Rabe13Chapter,Hao14,Wei14,Xu17}.
 PbZrO$_3$ (PZO) is by far the best studied example, and yet its theoretical understanding has so far proven to be elusive \cite{Tagantsev13,Iniguez14,Hlinka14,Xu19,Fu20,Aramberri21}.
 During its AFE phase transition at $\sim500$~K, PZO changes its crystalline symmetry from cubic $Pm\bar3m$ to orthorhombic $Pbam$, with Pb ions forming the $\uparrow\uparrow\downarrow\downarrow$ pattern periodically repeated in a $\langle110\rangle$ direction (Fig.~\ref{Fig:AFE-Decompose}(a)).
 This phase transition is accompanied by additional non-trivial atomic distortions, including antiferrodistortive (AFD) O$_6$ octahedra tilts \cite{Tagantsev13,Iniguez14,Xu19}, whose relationship to the antipolar pattern is not well understood.
-Two main models currently exist to explain the physical origin of antiferroelectricity in PZO.
+Several models have been proposed to explain the physical origin of antiferroelectricity in PZO.